 8. Building and maintaining trust

-If you’ve read nearly any other page on the Hubstaff website, you’ve likely seen our thoughts on trust.
-Building and maintaining trust is essential to successful remote work.
+Building and maintaining trust with virtual teams is essential to successful remote work.
 It’s also critical to solving most remote work challenges.
 Fail to build trust, and you’ll never be able to recover.

 In remote work, trust comes in a few different forms:

-- Visibility.
-Trust starts with being visible.
-That covers simply being available on Slack and other communication and collaboration tools.
-Visibility also means leading by example.
-For instance, leaders can create a company culture where they take PTO to help team members feel comfortable.
+• Visibility.
+Trust starts with visibility.
+While that covers simply being available on Slack and other communication and collaboration tools, visibility also means leading by example.
+For instance, leaders can create a company culture where they take PTO to help team members feel like it’s okay to prioritize work-life balance as well.

 9. Time zone differences